Nearly Four Decades of Excellence in Pharmacokinetics Education

 The New Findings: Beyond Traditional Teaching

-This new methodology provides the same analysis and application of pharmacokinetics as has been taught for the past 100 years—but without requiring differential equation derivations and mechanistic assumptions.
+This new methodology provides the same analysis and application of pharmacokinetics as has been taught for the past 100 years, but without requiring differential equation derivations and mechanistic assumptions.

 More importantly, the new methodology explains data previously unexplained and often thought to be in error, including:

-- Importance of including blood flow in clearance derivations
+• Importance of including blood flow in clearance derivations

-- Understanding when Foral, systemic > 1.0
+• Understanding when Foral, systemic > 1.0

-- Why renal clearance can change due to input
+• Why renal clearance can change due to input

-- Explaining why equivalent doses of extended release vs immediate release dosage forms may give increased pharmacodynamic outcomes
+• Explaining why equivalent doses of extended release vs immediate release dosage forms may give increased pharmacodynamic outcomes

-- A paradigm shift in drug development that potentially can lead to increased efficacy and decreased toxicity
+• A paradigm shift in drug development that potentially can lead to increased efficacy and decreased toxicity

 This course is appropriate for pharmaceutical scientists with little or no formal training in PK, scientists working in adjacent disciplines who use PK concepts, and experienced pharmacokineticists interested in a streamlined and integrated framework.
+Pharmacokinetics is the mathematics of drug therapy, the emphasis of this course rather than the methodology utilized to generate the experimental data.

 Detailed Course Schedule